rse/vdon-call/README.md

 and the awesome, ultra-flexible video mixing software [OBS Studio](https://obsproject.com).
-An instance of the landing page, the corresponding URL trampoline, of **VDON Call** is publically available under the meaningful name URL [caller.studio](https://caller.studio).
+An instance of the landing page, the corresponding URL trampoline, of **VDON Call** is publically available under the meaningful name URL [caller.studio](https://caller.studio) ("caller of the studio").

 Motivation
 ----------